Azure/SQL-Migration-AzureSQL-PoC/AzureSQLMI/assessment/PowerShell/Assessment-SKU-AzureSQLMI-using-PS.md

 ### Get SKU Recommendation

 This step is optional.
-An Azure SQL DB has been already provisioned.
+An Azure SQL Managed Instance has been already provisioned.

 1. Get SKU recommendation using the **az datamigration get-sku-recommendation** command.